yetanothermightytool/powershell/vbo/vbo-health-checker/README.md

 **Please note this script is unofficial and is not created nor supported by Veeam Software.**

 ## Version History

+* 1.5
+    * New Clean and Days switches for cleaning up the logfile entries older than the specified number of days
+    * Alert for any disabled backup job
+    * prep

 * 1.4
     * The number of configured backup applications  - A message appears if number is higher than 1 -